dibyasn/Arduino/Blink/readme.md

 1. Connect the **positive (longer) leg** of the LED to **pin 13** of the Arduino.
 2. Connect a **220Ω resistor** in series with the **negative (shorter) leg** of the LED.
 3. Connect the other end of the resistor to **GND (ground)** on the Arduino.

+Try the simulation of this project online: [Wokwi Simulation](https://wokwi.com/projects/422324100418215937)

 ## Arduino Code